10 min read

 Defining Order Split Counts

-Order orchestration allows businesses to define order split counts, which means dividing a single order into multiple shipments based on factors like product availability, warehouse location, or shipping method.
-For businesses utilizing fourth party logistics (4PL) services this capability is crucial for optimizing delivery times and reducing shipping costs.
+Order orchestration allows businesses to define order-split counts, which means dividing a single order into multiple shipments based on factors such as product availability, warehouse location, or shipping method.
+For businesses utilizing fourth-party logistics (4PL) services, this capability is crucial for optimizing delivery times and reducing shipping costs.
 For instance, if a particular item is out of stock at one location but available at another, splitting the order can ensure timely fulfillment without waiting for restocks.
 This also minimizes delays and improves customer satisfaction by ensuring quicker deliveries.

 Setting Item-Specific Assignment Logic